williamconvertino/ReactSOLV/README.md

 # ReactSOLV

+This project is still a WIP and is temporarily on hold.

 ReactSOLV (Simple Object List Visualizer) is a general purpose library for generating, managing, and displaying lists of JS objects.

 There are 4 packages currently available: